The Vermont Statutes Online

 (3) A planning process confirmed under section 4350 of this title.

-(c) The State Board shall review a community's designation every five years and may review compliance with the designation requirements at more frequent intervals.
-On and after July 1, 2014, any community applying for renewal shall explain how the designation under this section has furthered the goals of the town plan and shall submit an approved town plan map that depicts the boundary of the designated district.
+(c) A designation issued under this section shall be effective for eight years and may be renewed on application by the municipality.
+The State Board also shall review a community's designation four years after issuance or renewal and may review compliance with the designation requirements at more frequent intervals.
+Any community applying for renewal shall explain how the designation under this section has furthered the goals of the town plan and shall submit an approved town plan map that depicts the boundary of the designated district.
 If at any time the State Board determines that the downtown development district no longer meets the standards for designation established in subsection (b) of this section, it may take any of the following actions:

 (1) require corrective action;